man-shu/ensemble-fmri/README.md

 1. Under `data`, you need to create a sub-directory with the name of your dataset e.g. `neuromod` in this case.

-2. This sub-directory should contain another sub-directory with the name of the resolution of the data e.g. `3mm` in this case.
+2. This sub-directory should contain another sub-directory named as resolution of the data e.g. `3mm` in this case.
 Note that we downsampled all our data to 3mm resolution because it is computationally expensive to work with the full resolution data.

 3. The `3mm` directory should contain the effect size maps for each subject.
-The effect size maps should be in the NIfTI format.
+The effect size maps should be in the nifti format.
 The filenames should be in the format `<subject_id>.nii.gz` e.g. `sub-01.nii.gz` in this case.
-Each volume in this nifti file should correspond to an event in the task.
+The subject_id in itself could be anything as long as it is unique for each file.
+Each volume in this 4D nifti file should correspond to an event in the task.
 All runs should be concatenated in this one nifti file.

 4. The `3mm` directory should also contain the labels for each subject.
 The labels should be in a CSV file.
 The filenames should be in the format `<subject_id>_labels.csv` e.g. `sub-01_labels.csv` in this case.
 The CSV file should have one column without any header.
 The column should contain the labels for each event/volume in nifti file.